 Please note that any costs provided on this website are intended to be a guide only.
-For carpet and flooring, these are based on preset room sizes and do not include underlay or installation.
+For carpet and flooring, these are based on preset room sizes and do not include underlay, installation or freight.

 For an accurate quote, please contact your local store.